0xArsi/snp-clustering/README.md

-# Effects of Observation Dependence on Eye Color Prediction Accuracy (Logistic Regression vs. Hierarchical Bayesian Inference)
+# Comparison of Lightweight Methods for Clustering on SNP Data ($k$-means vs. hierarchical)

 ## Overview